 Here on the Access Perks blog we talk a lot about financial wellness – in part because it’s easy for employers to make the connection with their workers.
-Not only do employers sign paychecks but many also offer benefits that stretch employees’ take-home pay like employee discount programs, investment accounts and savings plans.
+Not only do employers sign paychecks but many also offer employees lifestyle benefits that serve to stretch employees’ take-home pay.
+We're talking about things lke an employee discount programs, investment accounts and even a savings plans.

 Then there’s employee mental wellness.
 It’s another logical piece of the employer/employee relationship.
 We know that when employees are stressed, it interferes with performance and productivity.
 So, we talk about it and search for solutions that’ll alleviate some of the stress they’re facing.